How Often Should You See a Personal Trainer?

 Phase 1: Foundation (weeks 1 to 12).
 2 to 3 PT sessions per week.
 Build technique, fix asymmetries, establish baselines, learn the programming language.
 Roughly 24 to 36 sessions total.

 Phase 2: Transition (weeks 12 to 20).
 Drop to 1 to 2 PT sessions per week.
-Coach is now adjusting more than teaching.
-Athlete is logging cleanly and self-correcting most form drift.
+The coach is now adjusting more than teaching.
+You are logging cleanly and self-correcting most form drift.

 Phase 3: Maintenance (week 20 onward).
 1 PT session per week or 1 every other week, plus group classes or solo training as the main work.